Jasata/utu-schooner/README.md

 ## Dependencies

-Current version of `setup.py` does not install dependencies, merely checks that they are installed.
+Current version of `setup.py` is NON-FUNCTIONAL and needs to be re-written!

 - PostgreSQL (tested with version 11)
 - Psycopg3 (PostgreSQL connector, pre-release version dev2)